 After the comparison is run, the files will be colored according to which bytes match.
-Bytes that are different will be displayed as light red and bytes that are only in one file will be displayed as light yellow (see Theme/ColorOptions to change the colors).
-Right-click the Output Window and select 'Clear' to clear the results from the comparison.
-Press the Esc key in the Output Window to hide the window.
+Bytes that are different will be displayed as light red and bytes that are only in one file will be displayed as light yellow (see Theme/Color Options to change the colors).
+Right-click the Output Window and select 'Clear' to clear the results from the comparison or right-click the Editor Window and select 'Clear Compare Results'.